m3rciful/telegram-bot/README.md

 This project is a boilerplate for building Telegram bots using the [python-telegram-bot](https://docs.python-telegram-bot.org/) library.

-A clean, scalable, and production-ready Python template for building Telegram bots using the python-telegram-bot library.
+A clean, scalable, and production-ready Python template for building Telegram bots.
-Ideal for developers looking to use async handlers, webhook-based updates, and modular design out of the box.
+Ideal for developers looking to use asynchronous handlers, either polling or webhook updates, and a modular design out of the box.

 ## Features

-- Asynchronous support with `asyncio`
+- Fully asynchronous with `asyncio`
-- Webhook-based updates (no polling)
+- Supports both polling and webhook modes
-- Modular handler structure
+- Modular handler structure with automatic discovery
+- Command registration via the `@command` decorator
+- Access control with the `@admin_required` decorator
+- Global error handler and optional diagnostics output
-- Logging system with rotation
+- Colored logging with rotating files
-- Environment-based configuration
 - MarkdownV2-safe output formatting
+- Configuration via `.env`
+- Basic tests for command registration

 ## Requirements